MetPX/sarracenia/doc/Dev.rst

 * v2_stable ... generally this branch gets code via merges from master, after the pre-release has been tested on a as many systems as possible. used to build the stable: `MetPX <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx>`_

 * v3_wip ...
-The version 3 work in progress branch is a next generation version of sarracenia in development.
+The `version 3 <v03.rst>`_ work in progress branch is a next generation version of sarracenia in development.
   It is quite different and currently not usable at all.
 Do not try it, unless specifically invited.
 IT DOES NOT WORK.

 Repositories
 ------------